JoshTQ/JoshTQ/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on various Projects :wink:.
+- 👨🏽‍💻  I’m currently working on various Projects.
-- 🌱  I'm currently learning Node.JS and GoLang.
-- 💬  Enrolled at University of York for Computer Science.
+- 💬  Studied at University of York for Computer Science, graduating with First Class Honours.
 - 📫  If you want to reach me, contact@potters.dev.

 ***